Nearly half of all searches have local intent. This is why local SEO is important. If you know how to improve local search rankings, you can:

 - Local bloggers

 We have touched on the off-page factors that can boost your rankings for local searches, now let’s take a look at what you can do on your website.

-The local NAP used on your website should be consistent with the GMB profile and every other listing as well.
+The local NAP used on your website should be consistent with the Google Business Profile and every other listing as well.

 These are some of the most critical local SEO ranking factors for your business.
 In many cases further and more ongoing work will be necessary due to the competitive nature of the industry.